 Tin Cup Beaver Dam restoration project benefits wildlife and ITD

-When a few beaver dams on Tin Cup Creek in southeast Idaho started backing up water last fall at a culvert on Idaho Highway 34 and threatening to undermine the road, ITD was faced with the complication of adding underwater bridge inspections for that remote site.
-The water was backing up enough that inspectors conducting mandated safety work could no longer just wade in to the culvert.
+When a few beaver dams on Tin Cup Creek in southeast Idaho started backing up water last fall at a culvert on Idaho Highway 34 and threatening to undermine the road, the Idaho Transportation Department (ITD) was faced with the complication of adding underwater bridge inspections for that remote site.

 The work not only stabilized the channel and protected the culvert, but also permanently raised the creek bottom, which had eroded down enough to disconnect the water from the creek banks and willow-filled floodplain.
 Streambed work also improved habitat for fish and for all wildlife living in the area.

 Pictured left: Dumping rock and debris into channel to rebuild area.

 The project also allowed some crew members of the Pocatello Maintenance shed (Kelly Hall, Dale Wheeler, Steve Christ, and Justin LaRue), Soda Springs/Wayan shed (Kent Schulz, Brent Lish, Kim Frandson, and Chris Johnston) and the Montpelier Shed (Deloy Kunz, Lane Stevens, Jeremy Parker and Justin Skinner) to gain experience in stream restoration work.
 This added to their skill set and reinforced the environmental awareness that we all need to share.

 “The fish were moving into the dams and claiming territory as we were cleaning up and leaving the project,” said Mark Porter of District 5 Maintenance Operations.